amireh/nova/README.md

 Do not look for and use the `.novarc` file.

+### `-o|--override`

+Do not bail if an environment variable is already set, but instead override it with the profile value.

 ### `--`

 Stop parsing Nova command-line parameters and forward to the program.
 Use this